-SCOTT BAX – Chief Executive Officer
+COREY WOOLARD – Chief Executive Officer

 GRACE WIRANATA – Chief Financial Officer

 Grace is seasoned senior finance executive who brings a unique combination of education and experience to her role.
+Grace has a bachelor’s degree in Engineering combined with a master’s degree in Finance.
 Over the last 25 years Grace has held a variety of progressively senior positions throughout her career in multi-national companies, across various industries.
 Grace has held positions ranging from Plant Manager and Country Manager in multi-national manufacturing companies, to CFO and President of a media conglomerate.
 Prior to joining Peak, her most recent position was as Vice President of Finance and Accounting with a multinational industrial goods manufacturing company with operations in North America, Europe, and South America.

 ERIK MUNCK, P. Eng. – Vice President – Projects